katilp/gitops-argo-cd/04_secrets.md

 # Storing secrets with SOPS and KSOPS

 A realistic physics analysis workflow consists of several steps, which usually all produce intermediate artifacts that are then consumed by the subsequent steps.
 We will use [CephFS](https://clouddocs.web.cern.ch/containers/tutorials/cephfs.html) for this purpose.
+As a last step, we want to copy the workflow result to EOS, which requires a kerberos token for which we will store the keytab as a secret.

 ## Creating CephFS storage